rust-lang/reference/src/attributes.md

 * Macro attributes
 * Derive mode helper attributes

-## Dynamic and inert attributes
+## Active and inert attributes

-An attribute is either dynamic or inert.
-During attribute processing, *dynamic attributes* remove themselves from the thing they are on while *inert attriutes* stay on.
+An attribute is either active or inert.
+During attribute processing, *active attributes* remove themselves from the thing they are on while *inert attriutes* stay on.

-The `cfg` and `cfg_attr` attributes are dynamic.
-The `test` attribute is inert when compiling for tests and dynamic otherwise.
-Attribute macros are dynamic.
+The `cfg` and `cfg_attr` attributes are active.
+The `test` attribute is inert when compiling for tests and active otherwise.
+Attribute macros are active.
 All other attributes are inert.

 ---